Many or all companies we feature compensate us. Compensation and editorial

 Aspire will review your documentation and, in some cases, will order an in-person, third-party valuation of your home to determine its current value.
 That value is risk-adjusted down by 15% to determine your actual “starting property value” as referred to in your contract.

-For instance, if the third-party appraiser determines your home is worth $500,000, the 15% risk adjustment means your home is valued at $425,000 for the sake of the home equity agreement.
+For instance, if the third-party appraiser determines your home is worth $500,000, the 15% risk adjustment means your home is valued at $425,000 for the sake of the home equity agreement’s starting property value.

 3. Aspire calculates how much you can borrow and how much you’ll owe

-You can receive up to 15% of the appraised value of your home.
+You can receive up to 15% of the appraised value of your home, up to a maximum of $250,000.
 In the scenario from the previous step, the example home’s risk-adjusted value is $425,000.
 That means you could borrow up to $63,750.
 This is referred to in your agreement as the initial cash payment.

 Aspire HEI requires a minimum funding amount of $35,000 and caps the funding amount at $250,000.